-Small Businesses are the Best Businesses
+Small Businesses are the Best Businesses!

-Social and Direct Mail Pieces
+Social Content and Direct Mail Pieces

 After getting back home from my summer internship, I was able to get into the driver’s seat of the social media/marketing/design elements of Small Batch, and it started with working on both our Instagram presence and some direct mail pieces to generate awareness for our newly opened store in Eugene, OR.